traitecoevo/plant/doc/EBT.md

-%  Ecological and evolutionary analysis of size-structured metapopulations using the escalator boxcar train Daniel Falster and Rich FitzJohn
+%  Ecological and evolutionary analysis of size-structured metapopulations using the Escalator Boxcar Train
+% Daniel Falster and Rich FitzJohn

+# To do

+- Table of units, symbols, subscripts
+- Add equations for germination limit
+- clean up text at start
+- formula for EBT cohorts
+- formula for error in EBT

+# System dynamics

 A system is physiologically or size structured whenever the basic rates of individuals (growth, mortality, reproduction) vary as functions of their size.
 These rates may also vary through environment, which can include feedbacks dependent on the current population state (e.g. density dependence).
 Theory exists for tracing the development of a size- structured based on a partial differential equation (PDE) describing changes in the size distribution of individuals at any given time (describing the density function of individuals, rather than location of specific individuals).
 PSPs are formulated such that spatial distribution is neglected; only large populations are considered.
 Consequently the dynamics are entirely deterministic.
 These assumptions ensure similar individuals experience a homogeneous environment and are thus treated equally, and that inherently stochastic processes such as mortality can be reliably approximated by a deterministic description [makes use of the law of large numbers].
 Individuals enter at the lower size class according to the rate of offspring production.
 The continuous nature of the system, with appropriate feedbacks, then ensures a dynamical solution to evolving size-structure including the problem of self-thinning.
 The dynamics of the population is given by the cumulative actions of its individuals.

-# System dynamics

 ## Patch- and size-structured population dynamics